Assisted Living Facility Loans up to $700,000

 - Safety equipment (patient alert devices, walkers, wheelchairs, shower seats, crutches, braces, adjustable beds, alarms)

 - Cover marketing and advertising costs (print ads and commercials, online marketing costs such as paid search engine marketing (PPC), and social media advertising)

 - Labor- The average salary for an assisted living facility worker is around $50,000/year.

 Types of Funding for Assisted Living/Rehabilitation Facility Businesses

-Finally, you can also consider applying for an SBA Loan if applicable within your industry’s guidelines.
-SBA loans are a great funding source for many small businesses, including assisted living homes and rehabilitation facilities.
-These loans typically offer lower interest rates and competitive terms than other loans.
+Finally, you can apply for an SBA loan if applicable within your industry’s guidelines.
+SBA loans are a great funding source for assisted living and rehabilitation facilities.
+Typically, these loans offer lower interest rates and competitive terms.

 How to Apply for the Best Assisted Living/Rehabilitation Facility Business Financing